duckytran2k6/CLI_QuackyENC/Linux_Instruction.md

 ### 🔒 **Security Notice:**
 * ✅ QuackyENC is open-source — view the source code at [https://github.com/duckytran2k6/CLI_QuackyENC].
 * ✅ You can verify file integrity using the SHA256 checksum from the release page.
-* ✅ QuackyENC does not modify system files or require admin privileges.

 ### ✅ **System Requirements:**
 - Ubuntu/Debian or any Debian-based distribution.